Deepti Zutshi, MD

-Dr. Deepti Zutshi is Assistant Professor of Neurology, Wayne State University School of Medicine.
+Dr. Deepti Zutshi is Associate Professor of Neurology at Wayne State University School of Medicine.
 She completed her medical training in the six-year Honors Program in Medicine at the Miller School of Medicine at the University of Miami, Miami, Florida.
-After completing a preliminary medicine internship in Miami, she completed her neurology residency and clinical neurophysiology fellowship at Emory University, Atlanta, Georgia.
+After completing a preliminary medicine internship in Miami at Jackson Memorial Hospital, she completed her neurology residency and clinical neurophysiology fellowship at Emory University, Atlanta, Georgia.
+Dr. Zutshi then spent a year in the United Kingdom as a registrar in the Department of Neurology at Queen's Medical Center at the University of Nottingham before joining as faculty at WSU.

 Awards & Honors